Greater prairie-chicken: Conservation

-In states such as Iowa and Missouri that once had thriving prairie chicken populations (estimated to be hundreds of thousands), total numbers have dropped to about 500.
-However, the Missouri Department of Conservation has started a program to import prairie chickens from Kansas and Nebraska in the hopes that they will be able to repopulate the state and increase that number to 3,000.
+In states such as Iowa and Missouri that once had thriving prairie-chicken populations (estimated to be hundreds of thousands), total numbers have dropped to about 500.
+However, the Missouri Department of Conservation has started a program to import prairie-chickens from Kansas and Nebraska in the hopes that they will be able to repopulate the state and increase that number to 3,000.

 Central Wisconsin is home to approximately 600 individuals, down from 55,000 when hunting was prohibited in 1954.
 Though this area was predominately spruce and tamarack marsh before European settlement, early pioneers drained the marshes and attempted to farm the poor soil.
 As the prairies to the south and west were lost to agriculture and development, and the southern half of Wisconsin was logged, the prairies spread northward into the abandoned farmland.
-Today, over 30,000 acres are managed by the Wisconsin Department of Natural Resources as greater prairie chicken habitat.
+Today, over 30,000 acres are managed by the Wisconsin Department of Natural Resources as greater prairie-chicken habitat.
 Birdwatchers travel from around the world to visit Wisconsin in April for the Central Wisconsin Prairie Chicken Festival, started in 2006 by Golden Sands Resource Conservation & Development Council, Inc.

+Conservation of subspecies

+The Attwater's prairie chicken is one of the most endangered endemic species of the United States, its biggest threats are habitat loss caused by industrialisation and natural disasters such as Hurricane Harvey.
+Captive-breeding programmes have been established at the Fossil Rim Wildlife Center, Abeline Zoo, Caldwell Zoo, Houston Zoo, and NASA.

+There were many conservation efforts to save the heath hen.
+The biggest threats towards the subspecies were overhunting due to perceived overabundance, predation from invasive species such as feral cats, and natural disasters.
+As early as 1791, bills were passed to protect the species but were poorly enforced.
+By 1870, the heath hen was extirpated from mainland North America, leaving a relict population of 300 individuals on Martha's Vineyard.
+In 1908 the "Heath Hen Reserve" (Now the Manuel F. Correllus State Forest) was established as a last ditch effort to save the remaining birds.
+By late 1928, only one male individual remained, Booming Ben, the endling of the subspecies.
+Booming Ben was last seen in March 1932, with his disappearance marking the extinction of his subspecies.

+There is an ongoing project to potentially revive the heath hen through genome editing and reintroduce it to Martha's Vineyard.
+The project is carried out by American non-profit, Revive & Restore.